Detecting when LLMs are Uncertain

 The model has no clear favorite, but it is more certain in some outputs than others.
 This is a difficult place to be in.
 One way to think about is that any of the top options may be solid choices (e.g. they are synonyms to each other), and so we should just choose one at random (aka a higher temperature).

-We could also branch, or insert reflection tokens like we have done in previous options.
+We could also branch, or insert thinking tokens like we have done in previous options.

 Branching vs Thinking Tokens